Xubuntu: History

-In March 2012 Charlie Kravetz, a former Xubuntu project leader, formally resigned from the project.
-Despite this, the project members indicated that Xubuntu 12.04 would go ahead as scheduled.

 In the beginning of 2016, the Xubuntu team began the process to transition the project to become council run rather than having a single project leader.
 On 1 January 2017, an official post on the Xubuntu site's blog announced the official formation of the Xubuntu Council.
 The purpose of the council is not just to make decisions about the future of the project, but to make sure the direction of the project adheres to guidelines established in the Strategy Document.